-GRI- STANDARD Information Descrip- tion on page Further information and amendment UNGC principles SDGs GRI 407: FRE EEDOM OF ASSOCIATION A ND COLLE CTIVE BARGAINING 2016 Managemen t approach according to GRI 3: Material Topics 2021 3-3 Management of material to 407-1 Operations and suppliers in which the right to freedom of association and collective bargaining may be at risk The HÖRMANN Group was not aware of any significant incidents during the reporting period.
-2, 3 8 GRI 408: CH ILD LABOR 2016 Managemen t approach according to GRI 3: Material Topics 2021 3-3 Management of material topics 408-1 Operations and suppliers at significant risk for incidents of child labor 44, 53 2, 5 8, 16 GRI 409: FO RCED OR COMPULSORY LA BOR 2016 Managemen t approach according to GRI 3: Material Topics 2021 3-3 Management of material to Management of material topics 409-1 Operations and suppliers at significant risk for incidents of forced or compulsory labor 44, 53 2, 4 8 GRI 414: SUF PPLIER SOCIAL ASSESSMEN T 2016 Managemen t approach according to GRI 3: Material Topics 2021 3-3 Management of material to 414-1 New suppliers that were 53 screened using social criteria 1-6 8
+GRI- STANDARD Information Descrip- tion on page Further information and amendment UNGC principles SDGs GRI- STANDARD Information Descrip- tion on page Further information and amendment UNGC principles SDGs GRI 407: FRE EDOM OF ASSOCIATION A ND COLLE CTIVE BARGAINING 2016 GRI 415: PUE BLIC POLICY 2016 Managemen t approach according to GRI 3: Material Topics 2021 415-1 Political contributions 41 10 16 3-3 Management of material to pics CDI 410.
+CIV STOMER PRIVACY 2016 which of ass Operations and suppliers in which the right to freedom 44, 53 The HÖRMANN Group was not aware of any significant incidents during the 2,3 8 at approach according to GR I 3: Materia Topics 2021 of association and collec- reporting period.
+3-3 Management of material to tive bargaining may be at risk 418-1 Substantiated complaints · The HÖRMANN Group was not aware - 16 GRI 408: CH ILD LABOR 2016 concerning breaches of customer privacy and losses of customer data of any significant incidents during the reporting period.
+Managemen t approach according to GRI 3: Material Topics 2021 3-3 Management of material to pics 408-1 Operations and suppliers at significant risk for incidents of child labor 44, 53 2, 5 8, 16 GRI 409: FO RCED OR COMPULSORY LA BOR 2016 Managemen t approach according to GRI 3: Material Topics 2021 3-3 Management of material to pics 409-1 Operations and suppliers at significant risk for incidents of forced or compulsory labor 44, 53 2, 4 8 GRI 414: SUP PLIER SOCIAL ASSESSMEN T 2016 Managemen t approach according to GRI 3: Material Topics 2021 3-3 Management of material to pics 414-1 New suppliers that were screened using social criteria 53 1-6 8